Medicinal Chemistry Graduate Programs

 Applications are evaluated by the graduate selection committee.
 Applications must be supported by 1 copy of official transcripts of all previous college and university work, both undergraduate and graduate.
 In addition, a resume, a statement of purpose, and 3 letters of recommendation from current or former teachers, advisors, or employers must be submitted.
 Students from non-English-speaking countries also must furnish proof of proficiency in English.
 Graduate Record Examination (GRE) general test scores are required, and applicants are strongly encouraged to take the subject test in chemistry as well.

-The graduate selection committee makes admission decisions based on grade-point averages for previous college work (particularly in the relevant science areas), letters of recommendation, previous research or employment experience relevant to the graduate training being sought, GRE scores, etc. The number of applicants who can be admitted at any time varies, depending on the availability of laboratory space, research facilities, and financial support for research activities, but it is usually about 10 a year.
+The graduate selection committee makes admission decisions based on grade-point averages for previous college work (particularly in the relevant science areas), letters of recommendation, previous research or employment experience relevant to the graduate training being sought, GRE scores, etc. The number of applicants who can be admitted at any time varies, depending on the availability of laboratory space, research facilities, and financial support for research activities, but generally averages between 5-10 a year.

 Graduate applications and all other requested application materials (transcripts, résumé, statement of purpose, recommendation letters, etc.) must be submitted online: